Home

 7. Try special sprays, pheromones, and supplements that are formulated to help your dog relax.

-8. Be patient and consistent and NEVER punish a dog for storm phobia behavior.
+8. Be patient and consistent and NEVER use punishment for storm phobia behavior.

-9. In some cases your vet may need to prescribe medication to help calm your dog.
+9. In some extreme cases your veterinarian may need to prescribe medication to help calm your dog.

 Check out this submission from a visitor who has had success for thunder anxiety relief with the Thunder Shirt.